Raymond Herrera

-Raymond Herrera is an American musician and entrepreneur, best known as the former drummer and founding member of the heavy metal band Fear Factory.
-He is the former drummer for his previous band Brujeria and for industrial metal band Arkaea.
+Raymond Herrera is an American musician, best known as the former drummer and founding member of the industrial metal band Fear Factory.
+He is also a former drummer for Brujeria and for industrial metal band Arkaea.
 He is a composer and producer of music for video games, television, feature films, and transmedia.

 Career

 His commercial album debut was Fear Factory's Soul of a New Machine in 1992.
 The band soon began a nearly two decade long recording and touring schedule including more than twelve commercial album releases and numerous world tours.
 He is known for his high speed playing, particularly his "stop go" double bass technique rather than the usual "flooring face" style.